Nzone56/HeroPage/README.md

 # HeroPage

-This is my repo of the proyect named "Hero-SPA" with React working with:
+This is my repo of the project named "Hero-SPA" with React working with:

 - React 18
 - Vite